hexawyz/Exo/ReadMe.md

 You can take a look at any of the drivers to get more specific examples of how things are done.

+⚠️ What we call Driver in Exo is analogous to what a Driver is in kernel terms, except that Exo is run from user mode.
+A driver in exo **can** rely on a kernel driver (generally provided by the manufacturer), but the goal is to avoid this as much as possible, when it is reasonable to do so.
+Obviously, GPU support will always go through official drivers and manufacturer APIs.

 ### Supported feature categories

 Each driver must implement one or more features of one or more features category, through which the device features will be exposed.